A Realistic Plan

 - Do a free walking tour to get the basics on the city’s history, what’s where, and to have a local guide to answer all our specific questions.

-- Walk from one point of interest to another that we’d marked off on our Google Map, discovering unexpected spots along the way and noting down where grocery stores and cafes are located.
+- Walk from one point of interest to another that you’ve marked off on your Google Map.
+Discover unexpected spots along the way and note down where grocery stores and cafes are located.

-- Ride a hop on, hop off bus to see the areas that were too far to walk to.
+- Ride a hop on, hop off bus to explore the areas that are too far to walk to.
 We don’t recommend this for every city, but Cape Town’s hop on, hop off bus was surprisingly good.